tylermorganwall/MusaMasterclass/MusaMasterclass.md

 to the `phi`, `theta`, `zoom`, and `fov` arguments, and each value will be treated as a single frame in our animation.
-Here I’ve also provided an “easing” function that smoothly transitions between two values, so we can zoom in and out nicely.
+Here I’ve also provided an “easing” function that smoothly transitions between two values, so we can zoom in and out without jarring changes.

 ``` r
 ease_function = function(beginning, end, steepness = 1, length.out = 180) {